NuttaneeKnight/ServiceNow/survey.md

 - Have the system send it based on a trigger condition

 - You can use the trigger conditions related list down below to trigger the condition when do you want it to send out.
+- Users with the admin, survey_admin, or survey reader can view surveys and related information